Allow compilation to include .a, .c, and .o files alongside .sunder files

 sunder-compile -h

 .
-You may have to source your .profile
+You may need to source your .profile

 in new shells until